TERMS AND CONDITIONS

 – It is the responsibility of the customer to ensure any applications to the Local Planning Authority are made and granted if required (for example, if your home is a listed building, a new build or you have had/are having an extension built to the property).
 You may still be charged for materials should your application be refused.
 Abbott-Wade accept no responsibility for any installations completed where necessary permissions have not been obtained.

-– Any defects in glass, timber or metal components which would be evident immediately following installation (including but not exclusive to marks and scratches) must be identified within 1 month of installation to be covered by our guarantee.
+– Customers should inspect work completed and sign a Completion & Satisfaction form with the fitters on completion.
+Any defects in any stair components which would be evident immediately following installation (including but not exclusive to marks, chips and scratches) must be identified within 7 days of installation to be covered by our guarantee.
 Any defects identified after this time will be considered to be the fault of the customer and will not be covered by our guarantee.

 – All painted and stained wood is vulnerable to chips and scratches which may expose the wood beneath and is not covered by our guarantee.